 The world as we know it is designed to run on a continuous supply of electricity.
 Everything from your household appliances and garage doors to the infrastructure of cities themselves – traffic lights, emergency services, and transportation networks – depend on a functioning electrical grid.
-The consequences of an extended power outage can be both devastating and difficult to fully anticipate, but this article will highlight some of the steps you can take to prepare for a major power outage.
+The consequences of an extended power outage can be both devastating and difficult to fully anticipate.
+As a Prepper you of course should consider how to prepare for a major power outage.
 This could be caused by a Winter Storm, Hurricane, Tornado, Pandemic, Nuclear Disaster, EMP event, and many more!

 What causes major power outages?